asmohammadi/MyLinuxDocs/Bash Script/Training/05-Bash Training.md

 fi

-# if the variable is empty then it will be true. there was an exclaimation mark(!) in the video which
+# if the variable is empty then it will be true. there was an exclamation mark(!) in the video which
-# posed a problem because it made it flase
+# posed a problem because it made it false
 # -n is also used but it comes handy when the var is null
 if [[ -n "$path" ]]; then